jwintersinger/runpwgs-cologne/README.md

 Hello, Martin and Tsun-Po!
 Here are directions for running PhyloWGS:

-1. Please edit CONFIG.sh and set $BASEDIR to where on the filesystem you want the work done.
-The rest of the README instructions will assume you've kept this at the default of ~/morrislab_runs, so please adjust as necessary.
+1. Please edit `CONFIG.sh` and set `$BASEDIR` to where on the filesystem you want the work done.
+The rest of the README instructions will assume you've kept this at the default of `~/morrislab_runs1, so please adjust as necessary.

 2. Run `bash makedirs.sh` to create directories for the runs.